 The president is totally and completely exonerated.

-They blow up the most insignificant things, ignoring the biggest one, is that we are vulnerable as a country, which brings to light the danger of what Hillary did by putting top secret classified information on a mom and pop, you know, server.
+They blow up the most insignificant things, ignoring the biggest one, is that we are vulnerable as a country, which brings to light the danger of what Hillary did by putting top secret classified information on a mom-and-pop, you know, server.

-And then, yeah, that was a real violation, felony, espionage act, and then of course uh they they rigged that investigation.
+And then, yeah, that was a real violation, felony espionage act.

-And then, of course, the intent destroying subpoenaed emails and washing her hard drive and beating up her blackberries and iPhones.
+And then, of course, the intent, destroying subpoenaed emails and washing her hard drive and beating up her BlackBerries and iPhones.

 Yeah, that was all that was the intention was to destroy the evidence.

-There is no obstruction, there is no case for such.
+There is no case for such.

-Uh, Jonathan.
+Jonathan.

 What you just brought up is something that's very important is that throughout this entire time, you all have been showing proof.

-You've been saying this, you know, these are the examples of what happened uh and how this uh case should have never gone forward with the fake dossier and the fake evidence and all these other things.
+You've been saying this, you know, these are the examples of what happened and how this case should have never gone forward with the fake dossier and the fake evidence and all these other things.

-But what it showed me was that when when people on the right discuss and analyze this, they do it with evidence, not with emotion.
+But what it showed me was that when people on the right discuss and analyze this, they do it with evidence, not with emotion.

-And that is the biggest thing that you see today with all those clips that you just played, is that it's a hundred percent emotion, and these people are being fed their own information that they created, and then they get emotional about it.
+And that is the biggest thing that you see today with all those clips that you just played is that it's 100% emotion.

-Well it's what they've wanted and they put all their credibility not that they had it any on the line and they ran with their anonymous sources but when you get to the whole issue they've been saying Russia, Russia, Russia, collusion, collusion, collusion, collusion.
+And they put all their credibility, not that they had any on the line, and they ran with their anonymous sources.

-And then you say well the president wanted to fire Sessions and he wanted to fire Muller and he wanted a he wanted General Flynn not to get in trouble and you know all of this okay well the uh Danielle you also had people in the deep state that wanted to wear a wire on the president and talked openly about it and wanted to invoke the 25th amendment and talked openly about it.
+Okay, well, Danielle, you also had people in the deep state that wanted to wear a wire on the president and talked openly about it and wanted to invoke the 25th Amendment and talked openly about it.

-Uh and then you have real evidence where Hillary Clinton you know had our investigation rigged from the get-go and real evidence of obstruction the double standard is nauseating in this country.
+And then you have real evidence where Hillary Clinton, you know, had her investigation rigged from the get-go and real evidence of obstruction.

 Good afternoon, guys.

-You know, there are 10 instances in this report where the president is alleged to have obstructed justice, and there are many more where it's reported by the investigators that he tried and failed because people around him decided that they weren't going to go along.
+And there are many more where it's reported by the investigators that he tried and failed because people around him decided that they weren't going to go along.

 I agree.